Bukola-858/Amazon-Product-Review-Analysis-/README.md

 2. **Smart TVs** (OnePlus, Samsung, LG, Acer, MI)
 3. **Networking Devices** (WiFi adapters)

+## Data cleaning
+1. Convert "actual_price" and "rating" columns to numeric types.
+2. Convert "discount_percentage" from decimal to percentage (multiply by 100).
+3. Handle missing values in "rating_count" by filling or removing.
+4. Extract the primary category from the "category" column for easier grouping.
+5. Check for any other inconsistencies or necessary conversions.

 ## Analysis Task
 1. What is the average discount percentage by product category?
 2. How many products are listed under each category?